bsierieb1/xdasi-bio-2021-archive/docs/learning_r/r_rstudio/1_r_rstudio.md

 ![](images/Rlogo.png){ width=10% }

 Where better to start than going straight to the source?
-The following short *Introduction to R* is excerpted from the [*About R*](https://www.r-project.org/about.html){:target="_blank"} page on the [**R project**](https://www.r-project.org) website.
+The following short *Introduction to R* is adapted from the [*About R*](https://www.r-project.org/about.html){:target="_blank"} page on the [**R project**](https://www.r-project.org) website.
 There you may also find extensive documentation (e.g. [manuals](https://cran.r-project.org/manuals.html){:target="_blank"}, [FAQs](https://cran.r-project.org/faqs.html){:target="_blank"}, information about [how to get help in R](https://www.r-project.org/help.html){:target="_blank"}, [books](https://www.r-project.org/doc/bib/R-books.html){:target="_blank"}), and links to a variety of related resources.

-## Introduction to R
+## What is R?

-R is a language and environment for statistical computing and graphics.
-It is a GNU project which is similar to the S language and environment which was developed at Bell Laboratories (formerly AT&T, now Lucent Technologies) by John Chambers and colleagues.
+### A free language and environment for statistical computing and graphics

+  R is a GNU project which is similar to the S language and environment which was developed at Bell Laboratories (formerly AT&T, now Lucent Technologies) by John Chambers and colleagues.
 R can be considered as a different implementation of S. There are some important differences, but much code written for S runs unaltered under R.

+  R is available as Free Software under the terms of the Free Software Foundation’s GNU General Public License in source code form.
+It compiles and runs on a wide variety of UNIX platforms and similar systems (including FreeBSD and Linux), Windows and MacOS.

+### A framework for statistical analyses and graphics

 R provides a wide variety of statistical (linear and nonlinear modelling, classical statistical tests, time-series analysis, classification, clustering, …) and graphical techniques, and is highly extensible.
 The S language is often the vehicle of choice for research in statistical methodology, and R provides an Open Source route to participation in that activity.

-One of R’s strengths is the ease with which well-designed publication-quality plots can be produced, including mathematical symbols and formulae where needed.
+One of R’s strengths is the ease with which **well-designed publication-quality plots** can be produced, including **mathematical symbols and formulae** where needed.
 Great care has been taken over the defaults for the minor design choices in graphics, but the user retains full control.

-R is available as Free Software under the terms of the Free Software Foundation’s GNU General Public License in source code form.
-It compiles and runs on a wide variety of UNIX platforms and similar systems (including FreeBSD and Linux), Windows and MacOS.

 ## The R environment